modmore/docs/en/01_Commerce/v1/70_Miscellaneous/Country_Restrictions.md

 'LV', 'LT', 'LU', 'HU', 'MT', 'NL', 'AT', 'PL', 'PT', 'RO', 'SI', 'SK', 'FI', 'SE']
 ```

-Note that releases prior to v1.2.0-rc3 the United Kingdom (`UK`, or `GB` for VAT purposes in the EU) was considered to be part of the European Union.
+Note that releases prior to v1.2.0-rc3 the United Kingdom (`GB`) was considered to be part of the European Union.
 That has since been removed following Brexit.
-If it is important for your integration that the United Kingdom is always included (or excluded), add it separately like `EU, UK` or `-EU, -UK` for consistency across releases.
+If it is important for your integration that the United Kingdom is always included (or excluded), add it separately like `EU, GB` or `-EU, -GB` for consistency across releases.

+### ISO 3166 vs European Union country codes

+Commerce uses **ISO 3166** 2-character codes to represent countries.
+That includes in the address handling, validation, country restrictions, the EU VAT module, and others.

+In all its wisdom, the European Union uses codes `UK` to represent the United Kingdom (while ISO 3166 uses `GB`) and `EL` for Greece (while ISO 3166 uses `GR`) in the context of VAT and VAT registration numbers.

+As the VIES webservice by the EU, used for validating VAT numbers, requires the EU-specific country codes to be provided (`UK`/`EL`), Commerce will automatically translate `GB` > `UK` and `GR` > `EL` in that specific context.
+This happens internally, so you do not have to adjust templates and should always ask customers for their ISO code (`GB`/`GR`) - the default checkout does that correctly.

+As of Commerce 1.2.0-rc3, validation of VAT Numbers for the United Kingdom (`GB` country selected) goes directly to the HMRC and the translation from `GB` to `UK` no longer happens on the country code.

 ## Processing Order